photon-flip/webtrees-HTML-block-advanced/README.md

 # HTML Block Advanced

 An HTML Block using collapsible sections and enabling advanced styles and features.
-This module an extension of the default webtrees HTML Block.
+This module is an extension of the default webtrees HTML Block.
 It's templates are structured in multiple collapsible sections.
-The Starter template is a sampler of features and styles suitable for a family history or biography.
+The Starter template is a sampler of some features and styles suitable for a family history or biography.

 Compatibility: webtrees 2.1.x <br>
 Requires webtrees 2.1.20 for extended allowed classes and styles.

 ## Rationale
-This module was designed to better display longform content such as an extensive family history narrative that would otherwise produce one very long page.
+This module was designed to better display longform content such as an extensive family history narrative or biography that would otherwise produce one very long page.

 ## Installation

 Install and enable the module:
 * Download and unzip the release package.
-* Place the *webtrees-HTML-block-advanced* folder inside *modules_v4* folder of your webtrees installation.
+* Place the ***webtrees-HTML-block-advanced*** folder inside ***modules_v4*** folder of your webtrees installation.
 * Open the control panel, Modules | Home page | Blocks, make sure "enabled" is checked next to the html-block-advanced module, click "Save"

 Note: Here you can also change the access level (recommended: Show to visitors) and order (recommended as the first tab to display)